akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall fell quiet again.
 Henry reached for his wine.

-“He’ll do.”
+‘He’ll do.‘

 Matilda met his gaze steadily.
-“He already has done.”
+‘He already has done.‘

 Henry set down his cup.
-“Then let us be done with it too.”
+‘Then let us be done with it too.‘

 He rose.
 The Queen rose with him.
 The hall, sensing movement, quieted.